 Have you On-Demand or the DVD?

-And when Paul and his family are all in their capture (up until Paul and his mother are being taken out to the desert to die by two of the Harkonen's men) when it becomes awesome --that's when I stop fast-forwarding; watching Paul's mother seduce one of the guards into cutting her bonds and stabbing the pilot via her use of a deep throaty voice (the 'weirding way') makes all the forwarding worthwhile.
+I scroll until Paul and his mother are being taken out to the desert to die by two of the Harkonen's men, that's when it becomes awesome; watching Paul's mother seduce one of the guards into cutting her bonds and stabbing the pilot via her use of a deep throaty voice (the 'weirding way') makes all the forwarding worthwhile.

 WOMEN and FREMEN

 In other words, dear friends, check it out on demand and see if it's better the second time.
 If you've never seen it, I'd say go right to the second time and never worry about following the plot.
 If you can't manage that, well, just relish in the fact that--simply put--there's no jokes or smiles or anachronistic winks at the audience in DUNE, yet it's never sanctimonious or plodding.
-You can't argue with a messiah who sends his five year-old sister alone into the imperial spaceship of his enemy in order to slice up an evil baron.
+You can't argue with a messiah who sends his five year-old sister alone into the imperial spaceship on a mission to slice up an evil baron.
 These things go a long way.
 So long in fact, you may not appreciate them for 33 years.
 But now Alicia Witt is older and hot.
-Kyle is an institution thanks to TWIN PEAKS, and the worm turns through time's beggar king, conquering all, even through endless shots of stunt men being blown up as they run along the sand at night, over and over, and over.
+Kyle is an institutio, and the worm turns through the guts of time's beggar king, conquering all, even endless shots of stunt men being blown up as they run along the sand at night, over and over, and over.

 from top: Flash, Dune (x2), Conan (x2) Flash Gordon, Barbarella (x5), Diabolik |